Greek Salad Dressing is a winner! Zesty lemon juice, tangy vinegar, and sweet honey make it perfect for many dishes, especially an easy Greek salad!

 Greek Salad Dressing Tips

 • The better the olive oil used, the richer and more robust the dressing will taste.
-We recommend using extra virgin olive oil in this salad.
+I recommend using extra virgin olive oil in this salad.

-• We love juicing the lemons with this citrus juicer.
-If you’d like a stronger lemon flavor, we recommend zesting the lemon before juicing it.
-When zesting, zest only the very outside bright yellow part of the lemon.
-Avoid the white pith below the peel which is very bitter and will make the dressing taste sour.
+• For a stronger lemon flavor, zest the lemon before juicing it.
+Zest only the very outside bright yellow part of the lemon.
+Avoid the white pith below the peel as it is very bitter.

 • Before pouring the honey into measuring spoons, give the measuring spoons a quick spritz with cooking spray.
-Fill with honey and pour into the jar — the honey slides right out with no scraping required!
+The honey will slide right out with no scraping required!

 Image of the Greek Salad Dressing all mixed together and ready to be poured over a salad